-The RCOG is launching a new O&G curriculum in 2019 – covering all core and advanced elements – to equip the profession with all the skills, knowledge and attributes needed for the future.
+The RCOG has launched a new O&G curriculum in 2019 – covering all core and advanced elements – to equip the profession with all the skills, knowledge and attributes needed for the future.

 All colleges and specialties are required by the General Medical Council to move to a high-level outcomes approach.
 This means specifying the general capabilities that all doctors should have by the end of their training programme.
 This is a very different approach to the current one which is based on the notion of competency in clinical skills and procedures.